-Collective worship. takes place Monday to Thursday 9.00am to 9.20am and Friday Celebration collective worship 2.45pm to 3.10pm.
+Collective worship normally takes place at varying times in the afternoons depending upon the day and circumstances. takes place Monday to Thursday 9.00am to 9.20am and Friday Celebration collective worship 2.45pm to 3.10pm.

 Presentation

 We engage the children (concentrate their thoughts, involve their feelings and emotions and encourage their physical participation) by asking questions, by asking them to perform actions (e.g. hold hands, clap, join in an action song, etc), by providing something to listen to (e.g. music) and by giving them the opportunities to sing and speak (e.g. a chorus or refrain).
 Children choose the prayer to fit into the value for the half term.